 What Attracts Wasps?

-In the late summer and early fall, the wasps’ nest has already reached its maximum size.
-This is when they begin to starve and become more aggressive.
-They’ll be more attracted to sugary substances like candy and soda.
-It’s also not uncommon for wasps, particularly yellow jackets to target honeybee hives for food.
+In late summer and early fall when a wasps’ nest has already reached its maximum size and food is scarce, wasps tend to become more aggressive and will turn their attention to sugary sweets like fruit and soda.
+It’s also not uncommon for wasps, particularly yellowjackets to target honeybee hives for food.

 How to Prevent Wasps